shahzaib-pk/Rag_OpenAi_Assistants_DotNet_Core_9/README.md

 - **LICENSE**: MIT License for open-source usage.

 ## Contributing
 Contributions are welcome!
-Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute, including our use of [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
+Please read our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines on how to contribute.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.